Albrycht Zaborowski

-Albrecht Zaborowski (also rendered Saborowski; anglicized as Albert Zabriskie; 1638–1711) of Grudziądz, was a Polish emigrant, one of the pioneers of European colonization in what is now New Jersey, who settled there on August 31, 1662.
+Albrecht Zaborowski (also rendered Saborowski; anglicized as Albert Zabriskie; 1638–1711) was a Polish emigrant, one of the pioneers of European colonization in what is now New Jersey, who settled there on August 31, 1662.

 Early life and emigration

-Saborowski, a Polish Lutheran nobleman, was born in 1638, in Angerburg in Prussia.
+Saborowski, a Polish Lutheran nobleman, was born in 1638, in Angerburg (Węgorzewo) in Ducal Prussia, a vassal duchy of the Kingdom of Poland.
 After the Thirty Years' War upheavals in Europe, he decided to emigrate to America, to escape being drafted into army, as one of the pioneers of European colonization within the area of present-day New Jersey.
 In 1662 "Albert Saboriski, from Enghestburgh Prussia" arrived on board the Dutch ship De Vos (The Fox) to New Amsterdam (present-day New York City).

 Later life and death

 Due to his good knowledge of Native American languages, mostly Lenape languages, he became a translator and mediator in negotiations between the colonists and Native American tribes, specifically the Lenape.
 He came into possession of a large estate within the Province of New Jersey and built a family residence in Hackensack (11,007 acres of land).